leannekeenan/leannekeenan/Beauté Salon & Spa/README.md

 </h2>

 <p>
 This site provided an opportunity to work with JavaScript in a more realistic way and apply it to an everyday object found on almost every website running today.
-The project also gave me a cahance to work more with grids and find new ways to present content on a page outside of margin alterations.
+The project also gave me a chance to work more with grids and find new ways to present content on a page outside of margin alterations.
 </p>

 <h2>